 How long will it take for me to feel better?

 Counselling is a process, or a journey, which looks different for everyone.
-I cannot say how long it will take for you to feel better, and sometimes, because of the nature of counselling, individuals can sometimes feel worse before they feel better because counselling can involve exploring feelings that are painful and may have been buried for some time.
+I cannot say how long it will take for you to feel better, and because of the nature of counselling, individuals can sometimes feel worse before they feel better as counselling can involve exploring feelings that are painful and may have been buried for some time.
 Again, this is different for everyone, and your focus in the sessions may be very different to this example.
 I will ensure that we have regular reviews throughout our time together, to give us chance to reflect on how you are finding counselling.